Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Phellodendron Amurense

-Derived from the Amur cork tree, this herb is used in TCM to clear the heat and dry the dampness at the root of persistent acne.
-With some antibiotic and antifungal properties, it helps to eliminate toxins and promotes a clearer complexion.
+Derived from the Amur cork tree, this herb is traditionally used in TCM to clear the heat and dry dampness.
+In Zilch Acne Formula, it helps to eliminate toxins and clear heat to promote a clearer complexion.

 Mu Dan Pi